thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-hana-add-connection.md

     2. Enter your key and value information.
     3. To add more keys and values, click the plus sign (+), and enter them.

-    {% include note.html content="Any key-value pairs that you enter must be defined in your Hana data source.
+    {% include note.html content="Any key-value pairs that you enter must be defined in your HANA data source.
 Key-value pairs are case-sensitive." %}

     For more information about the advanced properties for SAP HANA, see: [SAP HANA Client Interface Programming Reference](https://help.sap.com/viewer/0eec0d68141541d1b07893a39944924e/2.0.03/en-US/109397c2206a4ab2a5386d494f4cf75e.html){:target="_blank"}, in the SAP's documentation.

 6. Click **Continue**.

 7. Select tables (on the left) and the columns from each table (on the right), and then click **Create connection**.

     ![Select tables and columns for your connection]({{ site.baseurl }}/images/teradata-selecttables.png "Select tables and columns for your connection")
   <!--  ![Select tables and columns for your connection]({{ site.baseurl }}/images/HANA-selecttables.png "Select tables and columns for your connection") -->